top of page

 Then Elisha went to his team of oxen, killed them, and cooked the meat, using the yoke as fuel for the fire.
 He gave the meat to the people, and they ate it.
 Then he went and followed Elijah as his helper.

-The Holy Spirit showed me that Elisha made sure he had nothing to return to when he followed Elijah.
-He burned everything.
-His means of living.
-He shared what he had with those around them, in a sense blessing them, and left with nothing else to tie him to his past.
+Elisha made sure he had nothing to return to when he followed Elijah.
+He burned everything; his means of living.
+He shared what he had with those around him, in a sense blessing them, and left with nothing else to tie him to his past.
 That part of his life was over.
 He was embracing a new life and a new identity.
 He was defining himself differently.

 What is God calling you to leave behind?
 What is God calling you to embrace?
-Spend a few moments acknowledging those things and committing to the focus God wants you to have, committing to your identity in Him and in how you are defining yourself now.
+Spend some time acknowledging those things, then commit to the focus God wants you to have, committing to your identity in Him and in how you are defining yourself now.

 2 Corinthians 5:17 (NKJV)